LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 ## Conclusion

 This blog has only touched the surface of the different operations Redis can do.
 There are many more resources online that can help you go further into your understanding of Redis.
-Whether using Redis as a temporary store, like a cache or using it as a primary, permanent store, the speed of the operations are definitely something to be acknowledged and considered when building your next big app.
+Whether using Redis as a temporary store, like a cache, or using it as a primary, permanent store, the operations' speed is something to be acknowledged and considered when building your next big app.